At VC Dental we want to help you achieve a healthy, functional smile for life.

 Oral health is also an important factor of a healthy lifestyle, and is essential to your overall health and wellbeing.
 This is because there is a strong relationship between oral health and general health.
-Poor oral hygiene can not only lead to dental decay and gum disease, but studies are showing that poor oral health is significantly associated with other chronic systemic diseases, including cardiovascular disease, respiratory disease, stroke and kidney disease1.
+Poor oral hygiene can not only lead to dental decay and gum disease, but studies show that poor oral health is significantly associated with other chronic systemic diseases, including cardiovascular disease, respiratory disease, stroke and kidney disease1.
 Regular oral examinations have also become increasingly recognised as a window into the general health of the body.
 Research shows that a number of systemic conditions have oral manifestations (symptoms)2 meaning your dentist may be able to detect the early signs of a disease, for example, oral cancer and diabetes.

 It’s also important to maintain good oral hygiene during and after pregnancy.
 For more information on oral health during pregnancy, please click here.